 But before you start thinking, “Ugh, this sounds too hard!” rest assured that there isn’t ONE specific level of doneness, where anything outside of that means failure.
 Nope!
 There is actually a somewhat forgiving window.
 Here are my best tips:

 - Check the consistency a few times, and you’ll start to get a feel for the progression of doneness.
 When the thickest pieces no longer show signs of that gelatinous, raw seitan texture but are still a tad soft, you’ll know they’re done.
 At this point, the thinnest pieces will seem firm, almost crisp.
-For me this is around 1 hour and 45 minutes.
+For me this is usually around 1 hour and 45 minutes.

-- Right out of the oven the thinnest pieces of jerky might seem too crispy, but don’t despair!
+- Right out of the oven the thinnest pieces of jerky might seem too crisp, but don’t despair!
 Store the jerky in an air tight container for a few hours (or overnight), and you’ll find that the remaining moisture magically redistributes, softening the crispier parts and making the thicker pieces firmer and more jerky-like.

 Vegan Seitan Jerky (Buffalo and Thai Peanut)